-To monitor the status of your battery, or if the battery is no longer holding a charge, run Battery Check in Help and Support.
-To access battery information, select Start > Help and Support > Troubleshoot > Power, Thermal, and Mechanical.
-Click the Power tab, and then click Battery Check.
+To monitor the status of your battery, or if the battery is no longer holding a charge, run Battery Check in HP Support Assistant.
+To access battery information, select Start > All Programs > HP Help and Support > HP Support Assistant > Battery and performance.
+Click the Power tab, and then click HP Battery Check.
 If Battery Check indicates that your battery should be replaced, contact support.